kristapsdz/oconfigure/README.md

 `SHAREDIR`, `SBINDIR`, and `INCLUDEDIR`.
 Un-recognised flags are discarded and warned about.

-If, however, you want to use an alternative CC or CFLAGS, specify them as an environmental variable.
-(This may be fixed in future versions.)
+If you want to use an alternative CC or CFLAGS, specify them as an environmental variable.
+If the compiler is not found, **oconfigure** will try to locate `clang` and `gcc` before giving up.

 ```
 CC=musl-gcc ./configure
 ```

-Using oconfigure requires some work within your sources to node compatibility areas, then some in your build environment:
+Using **oconfigure** requires some work within your sources to node compatibility areas, then some in your build environment:

 ```c